heleneross/filelinks/com_filelinks_j25/readme.md

 ## Files

-Shows you a list of all the files you have added in this component, if the filepath is shown in red the resource can not be found
+Shows you a list of all the files you have added in this component, if the filepath is shown in red the resource can not be found, if it shown in orange then it has a file extension not set in options.

 You can view the files, publish and unpublish them or edit the details